-As the trustee holds the title to the trust’s assets (rather than the beneficiaries directly), this allows testamentary trusts to protect assets from any potential litigation, bankruptcy or legal action.
+As the trustee holds the title to the trust’s assets (rather than the beneficiaries directly), this allows testamentary trusts to protect assets from any potential:

-For example, if the beneficiary owes money to creditors and then receives a distribution from a deceased’s estate, creditors will not be able to access the distribution if it is received through a testamentary trust as the trust owns the money.
-If your surviving spouse or an adult child is engaged in business or holds an occupation with significant risk, a testamentary trust can provide more asset protection.
-Similarly it may provide family law protection for adult children.
-However, this is yet to be tested by the Family Law Act 1975 (Cth).
+If your surviving spouse or an adult child is engaged in business with a significant financial risk, a testamentary trust can provide more asset protection.
+Similarly, it may provide family law protection for adult children.

 3. Tax Planning